musselmanth/viewing_party_lite/README.md

 ## Learning Goals

 - Consume an API with multiple endoints using principles of OOP.
-- Test consumption of APIs using toold like Webmock and VCR.
+- Test consumption of APIs using tools like Webmock and VCR.
 - Learn and implement User Authentication, including for different user roles (admin access)
 - Learn and implement Bootstrap for a professional front-end appearance.
 - Use client cookies to implement a more user-friendly experience.